-Sitting at the Col-CC Operations console, the Payload Operations Coordinator (OC) is responsible for enabling a specific experiment's operation and for maintaining contact with the ISS Payload Operations Center, Huntsville, Alabama, USA, during experiments taking place in the US segment.
-For experiments in the Russian ISS segment, contact with MCC Moscow is established directly by the USOCs.
+The Columbus FCT is responsible for enabling a specific experiment's operation and for maintaining contact with the ISS Payload Operations Center, Huntsville, Alabama, USA, during NASA experiments taking place in Columbus.

-The nine USOCs are the contact points for the European scientists conducting experiments on the ISS.
+The seven USOCs are the contact points for the European scientists conducting experiments on the ISS.
 The USOCs support preparations and provide working places for the monitoring and control of the experiments.

 Commands issued from the USOCs are transmitted via ESA's Interconnecting Ground Segment network (IGS) to Col-CC and thence to Houston and up to Columbus via NASA data relay satellites.
 The reverse channel is used to receive telemetry, video and scientific data from Columbus.

 On Earth, the ESA-owned European Interconnecting Ground Segment network (IGS) connects Col-CC with the other ISS control centres.
 This network must offer high reliability, which is the responsibility of the Col-CC controllers, who operate the network 24 hours/day in shift teams.